gtechsltn/awesome-dotnet-core/README.md

 + DotnetSpider - DotnetSpider, a .NET Standard web crawling library similar to WebMagic and Scrapy.
 It is a lightweight ,efficient and fast high-level web crawling & scraping framework for .NET.
 + **EquinoxProject** - Full ASP.NET Core 5 application with DDD, CQRS and Event Sourcing concepts (https://github.com/EduardoPires/EquinoxProject)
 + ExcelDataReader - Lightweight and fast library written in C# for reading Microsoft Excel files.
++ Kledex - .NET Standard framework to create simple and clean design.
+Advanced features for DDD, CQRS and Event Sourcing.
 + orleans - Orleans is a cross-platform framework for building distributed applications with .NET.
 + ServiceStack - Thoughtfully architected, obscenely fast, thoroughly enjoyable web services for all https://servicestack.net.
 + Steeltoe OSS - .NET toolkit for common microservice patterns.